RileyJJ794/DefectedCodeTheAwakening/README.md

 Classes related to Domain displaying classes and solution level classes.
 This includes: Client, Main, ProductList, ShoppingCart, Amazon2Controller

 Classes to be implemented by Riley Jensen:
 Classes related to the elements.
-This includes: Product, GPU, Potatoes, Deoderant
+This includes: Product, GPU, Potatoes, Rent-a-car

 Classes to be implemented by Eli Hamp: